dojo/widget-core/README.md

 }
 ```

-And you can use it like,
+And you can use it like:

 ```typescript
 class MyWidget extends WidgetBase<WidgetProperties> {